louisejones101/memory-game/README.md

 <br>

-In order to make the site as accessible as possible I followed the w3c guidelines.

 The font families and font size were chosen for their readability.

 Colours for the backgrounds and the text where chosen to give as much contrast as possible for users to be able to see the text clearly.
-During testing using Wave some of the text was flagged as having slight contrast issues so changes were made to improve this (discussed in testing below).

-Alt tags with clear descriptive text were given to each of the images on the site.

-A clear structure to the flow of the site and appropriate headings on the page in order of importance.

-Aria-labels added to the form and the social media icon links to allow them to be read by screen readers.
+During testing using Wave it was highlighted that the images did not contain alt tags.
+Discussed below in the testing section.

 <br>